Are You With Us? Become a member

 Disproportion incarceration, racially motivated policing strategies, and racially biased, discriminatory, and mandatory minimum sentencing.
 Incarceration will be greatly reduced and communities will be safer.
 The death penalty will be abolished at the state and federal levels, as well as the military.

-Digital Technology - Ezra Hazell, Chair
+Digital Technology - Vacant

 The function of the Digital Technology Committee is to: (1) seek to promote media content consistent with fundamental NAACP goals which include the elimination of racial isolation and fear and the furtherance of multiracial and cultural understandings; (2) monitor local and national media, especially advertising performance; (3) provide the National office with research and data on those local businesses engaged in communications arts and sciences.